The Saïd Foundation

 While there is no public application process, the Foundation's approach to selecting partners provides insight:

-1. Alignment with Strategic Priorities: Organizations must align with one of the Foundation's five program areas, particularly humanitarian work in Syria/Levant or education initiatives
+1. Alignment with Strategic Priorities: Organisations must align with one of the Foundation's five programme areas, particularly humanitarian work in Syria/Levant or education initiatives

 2. Proven Track Record: The Foundation selects partners “for the strength of their leadership, expertise and for the impact they achieve with beneficiaries”

-3. Geographic Focus: Priority given to organizations working in Syria, Jordan, Lebanon, Palestine, or with UK Muslim communities
+3. Geographic Focus: Priority given to organisations working in Syria, Jordan, Lebanon, Palestine, or with UK Muslim communities

-4. Relationship-Based: The Foundation emphasizes working with “a small number of international organisations to deliver its intended mandate”
+4. Relationship-Based: The Foundation emphasises working with “a small number of international organisations to deliver its intended mandate”

 5. Shared Strategic Goals: Partners are chosen for alignment with the Foundation's mission and strategic objectives